dine909/bmarm/README.md

 # Getting started

 Firstly, I urge you to file a bug report if you are struggling to 'get started' as the intention of this project is to expedite the 'getting started' process, if you run into problems, then that is a bug.

-`THIS README IS WIP AND WILL BE COMPLETED OVER THE NEXT COUPLE OF DAYS - PLEASE BARE WITH.`